poljar/weechat-matrix/README.md

-Once the virtualenv is prepared in the right location, Weechat-Matrix will automatically activate it when the plugin is loaded.
-This should not affect other plugins, which seem to have a separate Python environment.
+Once the virtualenv is prepared in the right location, Weechat-Matrix will automatically activate it when the script is loaded.
+This should not affect other script, which seem to have a separate Python environment.

 Note that this only supports virtualenv tools that support the